 Spaghetti can be cooked in endless way from Bologonese to Spaghetti with Meatballs or just simple Spaghetti with tomato sauce.
 Or throw in some juicy prawns, for the ultimate Garlic prawns and spinach spaghetti.
 They all taste like heaven, and all are so popular, even picky little ones would gladly dig in every single time.

 If kids like them, they really must be good.
-My little monkey is a huge fan or spaghetti, cooked in any way.
+My little monkeys are a huge fan or spaghetti, cooked in any way.
 Whenever in doubt, l cook her some good old pasta, and job done.

 Don’t worry about the eggs being raw, the heat from the hot pasta will cook them well enough to be amazingly delicious.
 Then top the pasta with more parmesan and bacon, plus fresh parsley, and there you have, a dish to lick your fingers clean.
 Who said you can’t be a master chef too?